lukamiletic95/papers/Current solution.md

 Current Tendermint Mempool gossiping algorithm works as follows:

 	1. FN receives T, either from a C, or from another FN.
-	2. FN checks if T is already in its
+	2. FN checks if T is already in its Mempool.
+	3. If 2 == true, FN drops the message and does nothing.
+	4.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMwODI1MzI3OSw1MjQwMzM1MDQsMTg5Nj
-QyNDM2OCwtMTE2MjczMDA2NiwtMzkzMTI1MzMyLDMxMzQ3MTI3
-NF19
+eyJoaXN0b3J5IjpbLTEyNjEzMTIzNjMsNTI0MDMzNTA0LDE4OT
+Y0MjQzNjgsLTExNjI3MzAwNjYsLTM5MzEyNTMzMiwzMTM0NzEy
+NzRdfQ==
 -->